mifi/lossless-cut/translation.md

 Now LosslessCut will use your language local file.

-## Weblate merge
+## Weblate

 Note to LosslessCut maintainers: Weblate [does not allow](https://github.com/WeblateOrg/weblate/issues/7081) any pushes to the weblate LosslessCut github repository (`https://hosted.weblate.org/git/losslesscut/losslesscut/`).
 This means if their repo becomes out of sync with this repo, the translations will be locked and the `master` branch here needs to be synced with their branch.
-This should normally not happen unless the weblate PR has been accidentally merged with rebase or squash.
+This should normally not happen unless the weblate PR has been accidentally merged with a squash commit.